 The objective of a cardiac stress test is to evaluate the patient for significant, stable coronary artery disease and/or prognosis through the induction of ischemia.
-Adenosine’s role in the cardiac stress test is as a pharmacologic component of stressing the heart through vasodilation, causing ischemia through a mechanism called a coronary steal.
+Adenosine’s role in the cardiac stress test is a pharmacologic component of stressing the heart through vasodilation, causing ischemia through a mechanism called a coronary steal.
 Adenosine, with the use of a radiotracer for imaging, composes a nuclear cardiac stress test.
-Use of adenosine in cardiac testing is favorable to evaluate patients who have a baseline left bundle branch block morphology on the electrocardiogram.
-Its limitations, however, are that it can not evaluate prognosis through functional status as there is no exercise component to the cardiac stress test with adenosine.
+The use of adenosine in cardiac testing is favorable to evaluate patients who have a baseline left bundle branch block morphology on the electrocardiogram.
+Its limitations, however, are that it can not assess prognosis through functional status as there is no exercise component to the cardiac stress test with adenosine.

 Adenosine has a rapid onset of action with a very short half-life and undergoes rapid intracellular metabolism, either by phosphorylation, forming adenosine monophosphate, or deamination.
 Phosphorylation, via adenosine kinase, allows adenosine to be further metabolized as cellular energy while deamination occurs by adenosine deaminase, eventually forming xanthine and further metabolized into uric acid.

-Administration for pharmacological cardiac stress testing is intravenously as well, however in a continuous fashion rather than bolus therapy as with SVT.
-The dose of adenosine used in cardiac stress testing is weight based and usually administered as 140 mcg/kg per minute.
+Administration for pharmacological cardiac stress testing is intravenously as well; however, in a continuous fashion rather than bolus therapy as with SVT.
+The dose of adenosine used in cardiac stress testing is weight-based and usually administered as 140 mcg/kg per minute.

-Absolute contraindications include known hypersensitivity to adenosine, heart block or clinical active bronchospasm, either secondary to reactive airway disease, chronic obstructive pulmonary disease (COPD), or asthma.
+Absolute contraindications include known hypersensitivity to adenosine, heart block, or clinical active bronchospasm, either secondary to reactive airway disease, chronic obstructive pulmonary disease (COPD), or asthma.

 Of note, pregnancy is not a deterrent for adenosine administration.